From the 40 Days of Daily Bread Series.

 Jesus described himself as being meek (gentle/humble) and lowly in heart in Matthew 11:29.
 Sometimes we can easily get focused on how we feel, but we are supposed to be led by the Spirit instead of our feelings (Romans 8:14).
 Our feelings are not easy to overcome, but God will give us grace to overcome pride with humbleness.

-Take my yoke upon you.
-Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
+Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 Matthew 11:29 NLT

 For all who are led by the Spirit of God are sons of God.
 Romans 8:14 ESV